-As an analyst, you will use statistical formulas to assess risk.
-For example, in life insurance, this could involve working out average life expectancies for different groups in the population to determine the policy premiums that should be charged.
+In life insurance, for example, this could involve working out the average life expectancy of different demographics to determine the policy premiums each should be charged.

-Analysts use specialist computational software and spreadsheets, so an interest and aptitude for using IT is helpful.
+Analysts use specialist computational software and spreadsheets, so an interest in and aptitude for using IT is useful.
 You could work in various areas of the financial services industry and will often be engaged in a support role within an actuarial team.

-Benefits can include a company pension scheme, medical insurance, gym membership and other discounted insurance options.
+Benefits can include bonuses, a company pension scheme, medical insurance, gym membership and other discounted insurance options.

 Income figures are intended as a guide only.